-Thema Bryant-Davis of Pepperdine's Graduate School of Education and Psychology appeared three time on Dr. Phil this fall.
+Thema Bryant-Davis of Pepperdine's Graduate School of Education and Psychology appeared three times on Dr. Phil this fall.
 As an expert on childhood trauma, Bryant-Davis talked about the post-traumatic stress that Jaycee Lee Dugard may experience following her release from captivity and the challenges facing adult survivors of childhood physical and sexual abuse.

 American Dreams and the Big Screen

-A tribute to fathers and sons with special guests: Bruce and David Corwin from Metropolitan Theatres; Hawk Koch, president of the Producers Guild of America and Robert Koch, entertainment attorney; and Academy Award winning producer, Walter Mirisch and owner of the Mirisch Agency, Lawrence Mirisch.
+A tribute to fathers and sons with special guests: Bruce and David Corwin from Metropolitan Theatres; Hawk Koch, president of the Producers Guild of America and Robert Koch, entertainment attorney; and Academy Award-winning producer, Walter Mirisch and owner of the Mirisch Agency, Lawrence Mirisch.

-Our projections of the Jewish faith, ethnicity and culture included clips from Mirisch's films West Side Story, In the Heat of the Night, and Fiddler on the Roof, and Koch's films, The Way We Were, Wayne's World, and Keeping the Faith.
+Our projections of the Jewish faith, ethnicity, and culture included clips from Mirisch's films West Side Story, In the Heat of the Night, and Fiddler on the Roof, and Koch's films, The Way We Were, Wayne's World, and Keeping the Faith.

 Still Laugh-In with George Schlatter

-Pepperdine University hosted an evening with George Schlatter, the award-winning creator and executive producer of the ground-breaking television show Rowan & Martin's Laugh-In.
+Pepperdine University hosted an evening with George Schlatter, the award-winning creator and executive producer of the groundbreaking television show Rowan & Martin's Laugh-In.
 The tribute served as a benefit for the creation of the George Schlatter Comedy Collection at Pepperdine and featured such noted entertainment legends as Larry King, Lily Tomlin, and Tim Conway.